EvanSkiStudios/Raccoon-Mischief/Features/Features_2.0.1.md

 * Iron armor can be upgraded into Golden at smithing table
 * You can now put any item on your head
 * Snowballs thrown by non-player entities do 1 hearts of damage
-* Using a bucket on a Snow Golem filsl the bucket with powered snow
+* Using a bucket on a Snow Golem fills the bucket with powered snow
 * Removed the word "up" from {PlayerName} was blown up by a Creeper
 * Goat Horns now have no cooldown